Principles

 A Revolutionary Delivery Model: Purely Textual, Purely Digital

 Compared to what can be done on a physical campus, the HDDP’s digitally based teaching model is revolutionary in that the basic, constitutive components of a humanities course (primary readings, lectures, tutorials and secondary readings) are fused.
-Readings, lectures and study are no longer successive and potentially disconnected stages, but are aspects of one integrated and integral learning process.
+Readings, lectures and study are no longer successive and potentially disconnected stages, but become aspects of one integrated and integral learning process.

 Reading, Writing and Speaking